djblue/portal/README.md

 # portal

-A clojure tool to browse through your data.
+A clojure tool to navigate through your data.

 State: alpha, but usable